 Everyone knows that in order for your business to succeed, you need to take advantage of all of the tools in your arsenal.
-That means utilizing all new marketing strategies that can help to set you apart from the competition and establish you as a leader in your field.
+That means utilizing all new small business marketing strategies that can help to set you apart from the competition and establish you as a leader in your field.

 It’s not enough to do the bare minimum these days.
 In order to shine, you need to employ some creative and occasionally controversial tactics.
 There are plenty of ways that you can get your business out in front of your desired audience.
 These are just thirty-eight possibilities.